callahanrts/bar/README.md

 # Bar

-Bar is an [Übersicht](https://github.com/felixhageloh/uebersicht) widget that shows some useful information in an elegant way.
+Bar is an  [Übersicht](https://github.com/felixhageloh/uebersicht) widget that places a customizable bar on your desktop.

-## Modules
+## Elements

-- Active application
 - Currently playing music from
   - Soundcloud
-  - Spotify
-  - Youtube
 - Battery
-- Date
-- Time
+- Date/Time

 ## Installation